software-architecture-guild/software-architecture-guild.github.io/content/docs/organization/engineering.md

 **[LeSS (Large-Scale Scrum)](https://less.works/less/framework)** is a framework for scaling Scrum across multiple teams working together on a single product.
 It was developed by Craig Larman and Bas Vodde and aims to maintain Scrum's simplicity and principles while scaling it to larger organizations or teams.
 Unlike other scaling frameworks, LeSS focuses on keeping Scrum lightweight and minimizing additional roles, processes, and artifacts.

 LeSS is designed for organizations that want to scale Agile while remaining as close as possible to Scrum's original values.
-It emphasizes simplicity, lean thinking, and customer-centricity.
+It emphasizes simplicity, lean thinking, and customer-focus.

 <center>
    <img align="center" src="../../../images/organization/engineering.less.drawio.png" alt="LeSS" width="75%" height="75%"/>